MillionaireMatch: Operation

 MillionaireMatch business model is based on a membership system with monthly subscriptions.
 There is also a free registration, but free accounts are limited in communication.
 Users can register for an account on a desktop browser or through its mobile app.
 According to DatingScout, "The member structure in MillionaireMatch is equally divided into men and women.
 Most users come from the United States and are in the age range of 35-54 years."
 There is a minimum income threshold for registration for those users who fall into category of "wealthy".
 The website is also available in iOS and Android mobile apps.

 Issues

 The website has attracted considerable controversy in the media and much criticism since its inception due to its exclusive business model of only allowing perceived attractive or wealthy individuals to join the dating community.
 The company was also called "Sugar Daddy Dating Site" but it rejects that definition citing the company's focus on long term relationships and marriages.

-In April 2020, Fox Business reported on a 20% increase of the fake profiles on MillionaireMatch website during the COVID-19 pandemic.